top of page

 These semi glazed terracotta pots were used for preserving food in the 19th century; mainly meats in fat, such as duck confit.

-The word ‘confit’ comes from the French verb 'confire' which means 'to preserve'.
+he word ‘confit’ comes from the French verb 'confire' which means 'to preserve'.

-Van Gogh was living in southern France, an area associated with prolific production of confit pots, when he painted the second series of 'Sunflowers' in 1888, featuring a yellow confit pot.
+rn France, an area associated with prolific production of confit pots, when he painted the second series of 'Sunflowers' in 1888, featuring a yellow confit pot.

 They are lovely decorative pieces or can be used as vases.
 Each pot is fully glazed on the inside.
-Just pop a glass jar inside to retain the water.

 More photos of each pot are available.